CSI // FAQ

 A club often is a group of students with an in-depth purpose that specifically enhances the student learning experience whether through governmental, cultural, political and/or special interest issue settings.
 Through the recognition process, clubs must also contract with an advisor, but have the opportunity to select an advisor that may not have ties to a specific department and/or the club.
 Funding for clubs is determined through seeking out resources for money through Senate Allocations (a subgroup of the Associated Students of Eastern Oregon University) that regularly allocates funds each term and/or putting together various fundraisers within the community.

 By being a recognized club/organization, student groups the following benefits are available: use of space by reserving rooms, outdoor space and entertainment areas, permission to publicize on the Campus Activity boards and Digital Signage, ability to post events on the What’s Up listserv, participation in campus activity fairs, ability to apply for and receive additional funding through Senate Allocations or Vending Committee as well as support services from the Center for Student Involvement.
 These services include guidance for policies and procedures related to event management, financial management, advertising/marketing, travel in addition to usage of banner-making tools, computers/copier access, a leadership resource library and the peer leader workshop program.

 No. All clubs must have an EOU faculty or staff member advise the club.
 Advisors must be faculty/staff from EOU and/or partner programs like OSU, OHSU and ODS and must have permission of their immediate and departmental supervisor.
 It is important that student clubs/organizations select advisors who will help the organization meet its goals and provide guidance along the way.

 Yes, it is held every fall at the beginning of the term.
 Details regarding the training are provided directly to clubs/organizations via e-mail.
-The training for 2012 - 2013 will be held on Saturday, October 6.

 What is a Student-Fee Funded Unit?